-- The first names preferred by each parent, in alphabetical order
+- Given names: The given names preferred by each parent, in alphabetical order

-- No ‘middle’ names unless the parents agree about the middle names.
-If there is no agreement on the middle name, the second first name (referred to above) will be used as a middle name
+- Middle names: No ‘middle’ names unless the parents agree about the middle names.
+If the parents haven't agreed on the middle name, the second given name (referred to above) will be a middle name

-However, the Registrar has discretion, and may give consideration to other factors.
+The Registrar has discretion, and may consider other factors.

 Appealing the decision

-If the name was assigned by the Registrar, without being directed to do so by a Court, either parent may apply to the Victorian Civil and Administrative Tribunal for review of the Registrar’s decision.
-They must do so within 28 days of (whichever is the later of):
+Either parent may apply to the Victorian Civil and Administrative Tribunal for review of the Registrar’s decision.
+They must do so within 28 days (whichever is the later) of the Registrar:

-- Provision of the reasons for the name being assigned.
+- Providing the reasons for the name being assigned.